thoelkef/visualstudio-docs.de-de/docs/profiling/how-to-collect-performance-data-for-a-web-site.md

 ---
-title: "Gewusst wie: Sammeln von Leistungsdaten für eine Website | Microsoft-Dokumentation" ms.custom: ms.date: 11/04/2016 ms.reviewer:
+title: 'How to: Collect Performance Data for a Web Site | Microsoft Docs' ms.custom: ms.date: 11/04/2016 ms.reviewer: